 SESSION DESCRIPTION

-This session will provide insights on Building Code compliance as viewed through the lenses of building officials and industry professionals, focusing on two essential topics: passive radon mitigation and lateral load resistance for Part 9 residential construction.
-Participants will have the opportunity to engage with knowledgeable experts who will share their experiences and perspectives on Building Code interpretations and enforcement.
+This session will provide insights on Building Code development and compliance as viewed through the lenses of building officials and industry professionals.
+Panellists will explore two critical topics: the building code development and implementation process, as well as passive radon mitigation for Part 9 residential construction.
+Participants will have the opportunity to engage with knowledgeable experts who will share their experiences and perspectives on Building Code compliance and enforcement practices.

 SPEAKER BIOS